rafimrfdn/dwm-debian/readme.md

-Install Debian 11 Bullseye then clone this repo.
+Install Debian any version, I use Debian SID then clone this repo.

 ## First app setup